placeforyiming/placeforyiming.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate supervised by Dr. Xinming Huang at ECE Department of Worcester Polytechnic Institute.
-During my PhD, I'm working on general robotic vision systems.
+During my PhD, I'm working on building general robotic vision systems to meet the requirement of my funding.
 Specifically, I built a camera-centered online 3D semantic grid system for autonomous car via solving the ***depth completion task***.
 The counterpart LiDAR-cented system is built by solving the ***point cloud panoptic segemntation task***.
 For UAV and geo-survey, I proposed a pixel-wise geo-localization system to align the onboard camera image with satellite by extending tradition Lucas-Kanade with neural networks (***deep homography***).

 A data-driven personal website
 ======